MercuryPIE/HyperFocus/README.md

 - Assisted with testing and debugging to ensure reliable timer behavior and dynamic style loading.

 ### Notes:
 As of the current build, the website/application blocking feature is not functioning as intended as well as the preset functionality.
-However, all other implemented features including timer logic, button state management, and dynamic UI/color customization are fully working as intended and demonstrate the implemented functionality.
+However, all other implemented features including timer logic, button state management, and dynamic UI/colour customisation are fully working as intended and demonstrate the implemented functionality.